 The following year, 2015, Al Mansour spent upgrading his digital studio and improving his workspace in a new artist studio in San Jose, California (for the prior 10 years, Al Mansour worked out of a home studio in Fremont, California).
 The year was spent developing new concepts, reworking existing concepts, and improving his creative process.

 Al Mansour began 2017, returning to Vanderbilt University in a solo exhibition, Beauty for Ashes, Collage and Assemblage by Kamal Al Mansour, as part of Revolutionizing our American Myth . . .
 Justice and Democracy?, the Dr. Martin Luther King Jr. Commemoration at Vanderbilt's Black Cultural Center (BCC).
 Beauty for Ashes opened January 16th and ran until February 24th.
 In February, Al Mansour opened in a group exhibition, Incarceration, at the Orange County Center for Contemporary Art (OCCCA), which ran from February 4th thru March 11th.
 On exhibit was American Profile #3: Prison-Industrial Complex, (see, Works) which was in several exhibitions in 2016.
-Al Mansour's next exhibition is Create/Change at the Hillyer Art Space in Washington, DC.
-This group exhibition opens on August 4th and runs until August 27th.
-On exhibit will be What Did We Do To Be So Black And Blue?! and New World Order No. 3: Human Mined (Privacy Rights Transformed).
+Al Mansour's next exhibition was Create/Change at the Hillyer Art Space in Washington, DC.
+This group exhibition opened on August 4th and ran until August 27th.
+On exhibit was What Did We Do To Be So Black And Blue?! and New World Order No. 3: Human Mined (Privacy Rights Transformed).